 Ignoring financial supplement debt might seem like an easy choice when finances are tight, but it can lead to serious long-term consequences.
 Here’s what could happen if repayments are avoided:

-- Increased Debt Balance Due to Indexing: Financial supplement debts are indexed annually based on inflation.
-By ignoring repayments, your debt balance will continue to grow, making it even harder to repay down the line.
+- Increased Debt Balance Due to Indexing: Financial supplement debts are indexed annually based on the lower of the Consumer Price Index (CPI) or the Wage Price Index (WPI).
+By ignoring repayments, your debt balance will continue to grow, making it even harder to repay over time.

 - Compulsory Repayment Deductions: Once your income reaches a certain threshold, compulsory repayments will be automatically deducted from your pay.
 Ignoring this debt won’t prevent these deductions and could result in unexpected hits to your income.